uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/salaries-and-benefits.md

 | TLR 1   | £8,291  | £14,030 |
 | TLR 2   | £2,873  | £7,017  |

+Examples of factors that apply to awarding TLRs include impact on educational progress beyond the teacher’s assigned pupils and leading, developing and enhancing the teaching practice of others.

 ### Holidays

 You'll get more days than people in many other professions.
 Full-time teachers work for 195 days per year in school.